Student Accessibility Services

 - Is your course required textbook(s) available in digital or electronic format from

 If you have a choice between two textbooks, please ask the publisher if it is available in pdf format, or choose the one that is.
-This will save time and expense for ODS in ensuring the student has access to required materials.
+This will save time and expense in ensuring the student has access to required materials.

 - Are you using a companion site or publisher’s learning platform?

 Please have technical assistance contact information and numbers available, many of these sites are not 100% accessible to all students and through all modes of access.

 - Are all videos or films to be used in the class captioned?

 If not, SAS Staff can help, but it is the instructor’s responsibility to have audio / video captions, a complete transcription, or otherwise accessible version of all presented materials.
 The ACC Library may be able to help you locate updated, accessible educational materials.